|

 guitar In England the (baroque)

-of Panormo (who were instrumentmakers) came from Italy to London.
+family of Panormo (who were Italian instrumentmakers) came to

 Their main model shows the nowadays more or less

-standard way of machine heads in an open peghead, and a slightly
+standard way of machine heads in a double slotted open peghead,

-raised fingerboard.
-There are still some remnants of a moustache
+and a slightly raised fingerboard.
+There are still some remnants

 For lots of information about this type of guitar